Managing Vine Borers in Mirlitons (chayote)

 by | Aug 10, 2022 | How To, Mirliton | 0 comments

 I have researched how to manage squash vine borers and there is remarkably little scientific research that will help the home gardener.
 Big commercial growers use a chemical drench, but that’s no help for organic gardeners.
-I have heard everything from row covers to wrapping the base of plants with aluminum foil.
-Maybe they work, but I have not found any rigorously controlled studies of the methods.
+I have heard of wrapping the base of plants with aluminum foil.
+Maybe that works, but I have not found any rigorously controlled studies of the methods.

 Click here for the best article I found on BT for managing vine borers.